-This program was initiated in 1991 at Occoquan National Wildlife Refuge just south of Washington DC by Jim Waggener of the Northern Virginia Audubon Society.
+This program was initiated in 1989 at what is now the Occoquan Bay National Wildlife Refuge (OBNWR) just south of Washington DC.
+The endeavor began as a collaborative effort between the Virginia Native Plant Society (VNPS) and the Fairfax Audubon Society (now Audubon Society Northern Virginia or ASNV).
 In 1996, two more areas were added (Occoquan Regional Park and Meadowoods Management Area).
-Finally, 2001, a route at Metz Wetlands.
+And finally in 2001 a route was added at Metz Wetlands.
 This project is focused on protected lands in this limited area.
 Future sites may include the Featherstone National Wildlife Refuge just south of Occoquan NWR.
 The surveys were primarily focused on helping to direct restoration and conservation efforts.
 Although not a standard "Pollard" design, it has many of the key features of that monitoring protocol - survey routes are established and the same routes are walked each time at a consistent pace.
-There are two types of surveys conducted approximately monthly at each of four survey routes.
-One collects data on multiple species, including butterflies and the other only counts butterflies and dragonflies (and these are conducted from April through October).
+Surveys that primarily focus on butterflies and dragonflies are held each Friday, April through October.
+Conspicuous flowering plants and other biodiversity are also noted.
+Additionally, NABA Seasonal Counts are conducted at 4 sites.

 Data Type(s): Abundance